 - Completed Application Form.
 (Found on their website.)

-- Current Landlord/warden reference.
+- Current Landlord/Warden reference.

-- Copy of matriculation card.
+- Copy of your Matriculation card.

 - Copy of photograph page from passport.

 - Guarantor Form.

 Application process: The list of all the properties they own is on the website and if you want to express interest email a completed application form to info@standys.co.uk.
-A viewing will be set up and if you decide to proceed with the property they will ask for the other required documents rollos.co.uk/ facebook.com/Rollos.law/
+A viewing will be set up and if you decide to proceed with the property they will ask for the other required documents.

+rollos.co.uk/

+www.facebook.com/Rollos.law/ Tel: 01334 47 7774

 - Completed Application Form.
 (Found on their website)

-- Current Landlord/warden reference.
+- Current Landlord/Warden reference.

 - Character Reference.

 - Copy of your Matriculation card

 - Guarantor Form (use the form on their website)

 Application process: Arrange a viewing with the current tenants.
-If you wish to be considered for the tenancy of the property viewed please complete their application form.
+If you wish to be considered for the tenancy of the property viewed, please complete their application form.
 A first and second choice is recommended to avoid disappointment.